 This was the age of dinosaurs, as we have learned from countless excavations across the world.
 Finally, you have the chance to see them life-size.
 GIVSKUD ZOO has selected 26 of the most significant dinosaur species and gathered them in a large outdoor forest area.

 All together you can experience more than 50 dinosaurs - from newly hatched to adults.
-These are just some of the dinosaurs exhibited:

 The lethal carnivore, Tyrannosaurus rex, which you probably know from the film Jurassic Park.
 The even larger Spinosaurus with the crocodile-like jaws was also a carnivore, but most likely enjoyed a diet consisting of fish.
 Dilophosaurus is another well-known carnivore – you can recognise it by the two rounded crests on its skull.